Chronology of cancer radiotherapy

 Chronology of cancer radiotherapy.

-This article refers to chronology of cancer radiotherapy.
-Cancer is a major public health problem in the world, and is responsible for 25% of all deaths.
+This article refers to the chronology of cancer radiotherapy.
+Cancer is a major public health problem in the world and is responsible for 25% of all deaths.
 The predominant cause of death of heart disease in older people is no longer the main cause of death.
-Cancer treatment is gaining growing interest in emerging countries.
+Cancer treatment is gaining a growing interest in emerging countries.

 The contribution of radiotherapy for fighting cancer.

 Radiation cancer radiotherapy appeared in medicine at the end of the 19th century.
 At that time, three Nobel Prizes are given for discoveries related to ionizing radiation.
 In December 1895 the German mechanic and physicist Wilhelm Rontgen discovered the x-rays.
 In June 1896, natural radioactivity discovered.

 What is natural radiotherapy?

 It is the property that has certain elements emitting rays or particles from the material.
 French Antoine Henri Becquerel made this discovery.

 A pair of scientists Marie Sklodowska Curie and the French physicist Pierre Curie isolated the radioactive elements radio and polonium.
 These three fundamental discoveries paved the way for the two basic techniques of cancer radiotherapy.

 - Source-Surface-Distance SSD.
 In this form of treatment, the source and the radiated surface used remotely.
 Later on, it was called external beam radiotherapy.